New HR Manager Confused: Who Should Sign Offer Letters, Directors or Me?

 atoz

-Hello, Seniors, I have joined a company as HR manager.
-Please let me know who is the authorized person to sign in offer letter Directors or HR Manager.
-My management has asked me to sign in the Offer & appointment letters.
+I have joined a company as an HR manager.
+Please let me know who is the authorized person to sign the offer letter: Directors or HR Manager?
+My management has asked me to sign the offer and appointment letters.
 Can I do that?
-Is there any Authorization Letter required for doing the same and if so please help me with the format.
+Is there any Authorization Letter required for doing the same, and if so, please help me with the format.

 Thanks